breehuynh/Bree-MMORPG-Tools/Target-Taunt-Skill/README.md

 ### DESCRIPTION:

-- Taunts targetted enemy if player is within enemy's weapon range
+- Taunts targetted enemy if player is within enemy's range
 - Has taunting if taunting chance is greater than 0
 - Spawns a Taunt effect if successfully taunted